Recording Phone Calls, Conversations, Meetings and Hearings

 Public Meetings

-When you attend a public meeting (i.e., a meeting of a governmental body required to be open to the public by law), Michigan law gives you the right to make video and sound recordings of the meeting and to broadcast live, subject to prior approval of the governmental body holding the meeting and to reasonable rules laid down by that body to avoid disruption of meetings.
+When you attend a public meeting (i.e., a meeting of a governmental body required to be open to the public by law), Michigan law gives you the right to make video and sound recordings of the meeting and to broadcast live.
+The exercise of this right is not dependent on prior approval by the public body, but the public body may establish reasonable rules and regulations to avoid disruption of meetings.
 Mich.
 Comp.
 Laws § 15.263(1).

 For information on your right of access to public meetings, please consult the Access to Government Information section of this guide and the Reporters Committee for Freedom of the Press's Open Government Guide: Michigan.